gmarm/BetterSegmentedControl/README.md

 ## Known Issues

 - CocoaPods version 1.5+ breaks `IBDesignable` support.
-If you need to to `IBDesignable` stick to CocoaPods version 1.4 for now.
+If you need `IBDesignable` support stick to CocoaPods version 1.4 for now.

 ## Author